doomedramen/autopwn/README.md

 cd autopwn
 cp .env.example .env

-# Configure better-auth secret (IMPORTANT for security)
+# ⚠️ CRITICAL: Generate and configure a secure authentication secret
+# This step is MANDATORY before running in production
-# Generate a secure secret: openssl rand -base64 32
+openssl rand -base64 32

-echo "BETTER_AUTH_SECRET=your-generated-secret-here" >> .env
+# Add the generated secret to your .env file:
+# Edit .env and replace BETTER_AUTH_SECRET with your generated value

 # Add dictionaries
 cp /path/to/rockyou.txt volumes/dictionaries/